Široki Brijeg: Prior to the war

 Unlike twenty years ago, is now in agricultural production there is no fundamental cultural production, production that would be meaningful and possible in a larger area of the municipality.
 For many years it was tobacco.
 Together with the war has fallen down and the existing state system and thus the former system of organization of agricultural production.
 In the entire period since then until today, the new system was established.

-It is the whole country, especially the area where the municipality brought uncontrolled import all kinds of things.
-So the majority of agricultural products has become cheaper to import than produce.
+It is the country, especially the area where the municipality brought uncontrolled import all kinds of things, so the majority of agricultural products has become cheaper to import than produce.

 The result has already been mentioned drastically reducing obrađivanih area, reducing the number of cattle and even up to five times, the entire reduction in volume of agricultural production.
 Finally it came to life the feeling that it is impossible to engage in agricultural production as the production activity of which can be live or something and make money.